 Participation in the Summer Research Institute is free, and Research Fellows will receive $250 to support their research expenses.
 This award will come in the form of a bursar credit upon completion of the program.

 Application is simple and requires only a statement of research interest, an unofficial transcript, and a tentative description of summer travel plans.
-Selection of fellows will begin Feb 2 and continue on a rolling basis.
+Selection of fellows will begin January 31, 2022 and continue on a rolling basis.
 Criteria include intellectual development, participation in other Humanities Center research programs, soundness of project, and ability to be in Oxford during meetings.
 To participate, selected students must receive the approval of their research supervisor.
-Due to COVID-19, the institute is not operating in the summer of 2020.